qms-design-control

 Design Controls

-The design input was there: "Activation force shall not exceed 2N."
-But somewhere between requirements and launch, nobody built a test for it.
+The design input was there, buried in section 4.3.2 of the requirements document: "Activation force shall not exceed 2N."
+Copied from a predicate device.
+Nobody questioned whether 2N was the right number.
+Nobody built a test for it.
 The traceability matrix showed Input → Output → Verification for every other requirement.
-This one had a gap.
+This one had a gap—a blank cell that nobody noticed until the FDA asked about it.

 Design History File